-Divorce involving business owners and their spouses have unique concerns when they divorce.
-The business must be accurately valued.
+Divorce involving business owners and their spouses requires careful consideration of how the business will be valued and divided.
 Simply determining the value of a family-owned or closely held company can be a topic of major dispute.
-There are likely other factors, such as the tax considerations associated with a divorce, and the terms of a prenuptial agreement.
+There are also other factors – such as the tax considerations associated with a divorce and the terms of a prenuptial agreement – to consider.
 All in all, this is an extremely complex process.
-The best way to ensure you will be treated fairly is to work closely with experienced divorce lawyers who can anticipate and account for these and other factors.
+The best way to ensure you will be treated fairly is to work closely with experienced Somerset County divorce lawyers who can anticipate and account for these and other factors.

 The first question that must be answered in a divorce involving a business is determining whether the business is part of the marital estate.
 In some cases, the business is separate from the marital estate.
 In these situations, the income from the business may have to be determined for support purposes.

 If the business is part of the marital estate, the next step is to determine its value.
 Our law firm works with business valuators in the specific field who can provide an accurate estimate of the company’s value.
 For closely held companies, there are different methods to determine the value of the company.
-Of course, the other spouse will likely enlist its own expert, who may have a differing view of the company’s values.
-Our attorneys are ready to make a strong case on your behalf.
+Of course, the other spouse will likely enlist their own expert, who may have a different view of the company’s values.
+Our Somerset County business divorce attorneys are ready to make a strong case on your behalf.